LalbaAnthony/memo-minder/README.md

 Apache is used to serve the frontend.
 Make sure to install it on the server.

-Use the `apache.prod.conf` file to configure the virtual host.
+Use the `apache.*.conf` files to configure all virtuals hosts.

 ### Database